Authored by the expert who managed and guided the team behind the Uganda Property Pack

 Is it a good time to buy a rental property in Uganda in 2026?

-As of early 2026, the overall assessment is that it is generally a good time to buy a rental property in Uganda if you focus on mid-market apartments and townhouses in high-demand commuter neighborhoods where tenant pools are deep and vacancy risk is low.
+As of 2026, it is a good time to buy a rental property in Uganda if the buyer focuses on mid-market apartments, townhouses or modest houses in deep rental locations.

 If you want to know our latest analysis (results may differ from what you just read), you can read our assessment on whether now is a good time to buy a property in Uganda.